pyeventsourcing/eventsourcing/README.md

 * Something to store serialized event attribute values separately from the other event information, to prevent large attribute values inhibiting performance and stability - different sizes could be stored in different ways...

 * Different kinds of stored event
-    * IDs generated from content like Git
+    * IDs generated from content, e.g. like Git
-    * cryptographically signed
+    * cryptographically signed stored events
-    * encrypted
+    * encrypted stored events

 * Branch and merge mechanism for domain events